JetBrains/Qodana/topics/github.md

 3. Upload the `qodana.sarif.json` file to your project root folder on GitHub.

-4. Append `--baseline,qodana.sarif.json` argument to the Qodana Scan action configuration `args` parameter in the `code_quality.yml` file:
+4. Append the `--baseline,qodana.sarif.json` argument to the Qodana Scan action configuration `args` parameter in the `code_quality.yml` file:

 ```yaml
 - name: Qodana Scan